Maheshh-Busam/getHired/README.md

 ## Project Overview

-The **getHired** backend is designed to streamline the job hiring process by providing employers (HRs) and candidates with a platform to connect and manage job applications.
+The **getHired** backend is designed to streamline the job hiring process by providing HRs and candidates with a platform to connect and manage job applications.
 Built with **Spring Boot** and **MySQL**, the backend supports secure authentication, role-based access control, and all essential functionalities needed for a hiring platform.

 ---

 ## Features

-- **Job Listings**: Employers can create, update, and manage job postings.
+- **Job Listings**: HRs can create, update, and manage job postings.
 - **Candidate Profiles**: Candidates can create, update, and manage their personal profiles and resumes.
-- **Job Applications**: Candidates can apply for jobs, and employers can review and manage applications.
+- **Job Applications**: Candidates can apply for jobs, and HRs can review and manage applications.
 - **Authentication**: Secure login and registration using **JWT** for authentication.
-- **Role-based Access Control**: Admins, Employers, and Candidates have different permissions:
+- **Role-based Access Control**: Admins, HRs, and Candidates have different permissions:
   - **Admin**: Full access to the system.
   - **Employer**: Can create, update, and delete job listings, and manage job applications.
   - **Candidate**: Can apply for jobs and manage their profile.